DrJohnWagner/crewai-poetry-crew/research/Section-6.md

         and the night holds its breath waiting for us to admit it.
 ```

-Here the second clause extends, resisting the previous contraction.
+Here the second clause extends, resisting the previous contraction.The poem oscillates:
-The poem oscillates:

 - Architect → shorten
 - Poet responding to Editor → lengthen

 This rhythmic push-pull produces oscillatory stabilization rather than divergence.